Practise is key.

 Sadly, this is no longer true.

 And the same is true for almost anything.
 It’s certainly the same for process improvement.
 In my line of work, I regularly observe and analyse processes and I am reasonably adept at spotting waste and inefficiency.
-I’m not good at this because I am inherently wonderful or talented – it’s just that I have spent a lot of time practicing it.
+I’m not good at this because I am inherently wonderful or talented – it’s just that I have spent a lot of time practising it.

-And I keep practicing it today.
+And I keep practising it today.

 But I know that if I stopped doing it, in 10 years’ time I would be far less proficient at process improvement as I am today.